A key on the keyboard used to delete characters to the left of the cursor.

 spamAn unwanted message that is considered junk mail.

 storage deviceA device that reads and writes data to media such as magnetic disks, optical discs, or flash drives.
+For example, a thumb drive or an external hard drive.

 TabA key on the keyboard that indents a line of text when pressed.